-Keyword: [Begin Cn Section], [End Cn Section] Required: No Argument: None Description: Indicates the beginning of a set of R,L,C matrix data.
-Usage Rules: -Each matrix used for given connector model MUST have exactly the same number conductors. -If the swath method is used the matrix may have fewer conductors then the connector model. -If the swath method is not used the matrix MUST have exactly the same number of conductors as the connector has pins. -The matrices used for the R,L,C description can be defined using any of the matrix description methods allowed in the specification.
+Keyword: [Begin Cn Section], [End Cn Section] Required: No Argument: Text String Description: Indicates the beginning and the name of a set of R,L,C matrix data.
+Usage Rules: Each matrix used for given connector model MUST have exactly the same number conductors.
+If the swath method is used the matrix may have fewer conductors then the connector model.
+If the swath method is not used the matrix MUST have exactly the same number of conductors as the connector has pins.
+The matrices used for the R,L,C description can be defined using any of the matrix description methods allowed in the specification.
 The matrix description methods can also be mixed within a given section.
-For example the resistance matrix might use the Diagonal_matrix and the inductance matrix might use a Full matrix.

-''' - MUST be placed outside the context of keywords [Begin Cn Model] and [End Cn Model] as sections may be reused by more than one connector model. - MUST be placed inside the context of the family - The following keywords are optional: [Resistance Matrix], [Bandwidth], [Row] - Must include [Derivation Method] Sub parameters: - One or more pairs of parameters must be specified after [Begin Cn Section]. - The first parameter of a pair is always the matrix multiplier. - The 2nd parameter of a pair is always the matrix name to be used for that section. - The matrix multiplier is a number which must be greater than zero.
-For an example of [Begin Cn Section] see matrix examples that follow.
+For example the resistance matrix might use the Diagonal matrix and the inductance matrix might use a Full matrix.
+MUST be placed outside the context of keywords [Begin Cn Model] and [End Cn Model] as sections may be reused by more than one connector model.
+MUST be placed inside the context of the family The following keywords are optional: [Resistance Matrix], [Bandwidth], [Row] Must include [Derivation Method] For an example of [Begin Cn Section] see matrix examples that follow. '''

-Keyword: [End]

-Required: Yes

-Argument: None

-Description: Specifies end of file

-[End] '''

-6.1 MATRIX KEYWORDS

-=======================================

-Keyword: Required: [Derivation Method] Yes

-- Test Value

-5 Must be between [Begin Cn Section] and [End Cn Section] The [Derivation Method] keyword is required for each section.
-"Lumped" or "Distributed" For LUMPED models any single, any pair, or all of the following keywords could be used: [Inductance Matrix], [Capacitance Matrix], [Resistance Matrix] For DISTRIBUTED models BOTH the [Inductance Matrix] and [Capacitance Matrix] keywords are required.
-The [Resistance Matrix] keyword is optional.
-All three matrices within the same section share the same derivation method

-[Derivation Method] LUMPED

-It is important to observe this convention in order to get the correct signs for the mutual inductance's and resistances.

-For each [Resistance Matrix], [Inductance Matrix], or [Capacitance Matrix] a different format can be used for the data.
-The choice of formats is provided to satisfy different simulation accuracy and speed requirements.
-Also, there are many packages in which the resistance matrix can have no coupling terms at all.
-In this case, the most concise format (Banded_matrix) can be used.

-RESISTANCE MATRIX DESCRIPTION

-RESISTANCE MAIRIX DESCRIPTION UNITS: OHMS DESCRIPTION: The resistance matrix represents the total DC resistance between the two ends of this section of the connector.
-NOTES: 1) The resistance matrix is optional.
+NOTES:

+The resistance matrix is optional.
 Simulation tools shall use 0.0 ohms for all diagonal entries and "infinite" for all off diagonal entries if this matrix is not present.
-2) DO NOT USE ohms/meter as this is the total value and includes the length of this section.
-3) Values should all appear in the diagonal terms of the matrix.
+DO NOT USE ohms/meter as this is the total value and includes the length of this section.

+Values should all appear in the diagonal terms of the matrix.
 For example: value 1,1 is the resistance for pin 1 and value 2,2 is the resistance for pin 2.

-4) A "Diagonal_matrix" matrix type is the best choice for describing the resistance matrix.
+A "Diagonal\matrix" matrix type is the best choice for describing the resistance matrix.
 Diagonal elements may be dominant.
-Comparably, the off diagonal elements may be negligible thus leading to off diagonal element values of zero leading to the [Diagonal_matrix] format INDUCTANCE MATRIX DESCRIPTION UNITS: HENRIES DESCRIPTION: Two inductance matrix methods are supported: SLM, Single-Line, Loop-Inductance Matrix (non-coupled) MLM, Multi-Line, Partial-Inductance Matrix (coupled) If ModelType is SLM then all sections must use single-line loop- inductance and capacitance matrices.
+Comparably, the off diagonal elements may be negligible thus leading to off diagonal element values of zero leading to the [Diagonal matrix] format

+Inductance Matrix Description

+UNITS: HENRIES DESCRIPTION: Two inductance matrix methods are supported:

+Loop-Inductance Matrix for SLMs ONLY (non-coupled) Partial-Inductance Matrix for MLMs ONLY (coupled)

+If ModelType is SLM then all sections must use loop-inductance and capacitance matrices.

 If ModelType is MLM then all sections must use partial-inductance and capacitance matrices.

-Both capacitance and inductance matrix of a given section must use the same method.

-Single-Line Loop-Inductance Matrix:
+Loop-Inductance Matrix (SLMs ONLY):